PavelDobrii/CGAIV2/README.md

   ```
   The service returns an audio file containing the spoken text.
   Available voices are defined in `services/tts_server/voices.yml`.
 This
   repository includes voices for Coqui TTS and Suno Bark.
-Select the desired
+In addition to the
+  basic `coqui` and `bark` voices, you can select gender-specific options such
+  as `coqui-female-1`, `coqui-female-2`, `bark-female`, `coqui-male-1`,
-  voice by passing its name as the `speaker` value when calling the API.
+  `coqui-male-2`, and `bark-male`.
+Choose one of these IDs by passing it as the
+  `speaker` value when calling the API.

 ### Orchestrator
 - **`/story`**